Skip to main content

 Description

-CVE-2026-29840 is a stored Cross-Site Scripting (XSS) vulnerability in JiZhiCMS version 2.
-5. 6 and earlier.
-The flaw exists in the release function of the UserController. php file, where input sanitization attempts to filter out <script> tags but fails to remove dangerous event handlers like 'onerror' in other HTML tags.
+JiZhiCMS version 2.
+5. 6 and earlier contains a stored Cross-Site Scripting (XSS) vulnerability in the release function of UserController. php.
+The vulnerability arises because the application attempts to sanitize input by filtering <script> tags but fails to remove dangerous event handlers such as 'onerror' in other HTML tags like <img>.
 An authenticated attacker can exploit this by injecting malicious scripts via the 'body' parameter in a POST request to /user/release. html.
-This vulnerability allows persistent script injection that can execute in the context of other users' browsers.
-No public exploits are currently known, and no CVSS score has been assigned.
-The vulnerability requires authentication but no user interaction beyond that.
+This can lead to the execution of arbitrary scripts in the context of the victim's browser, potentially compromising user data and session integrity.
+The CVSS score is 5.
+4, indicating a medium severity level.

 AI-Powered Analysis